nvim-tree/nvim-tree.lua/README.md

 Legacy `g:` options have been migrated to the setup function.
 See [this issue](https://github.com/kyazdani42/nvim-tree.lua/issues/674) for information on migrating your configuration.

 Setup may only be run once; subsequent calls will result in a warning.
 Do not invoke from, say, a packer config function and then call it again later.
+You can suppress the warning using the `suppress_setup_recall_warning` option.

 ```vim
 " vimrc